bubblybit23/weather-data-pipeline/README.md

-# 🌤️ Manila Weather Dashboard
+# 🌤️ Manila Temperature Dashboard

 An **automated weather data pipeline** built with **Streamlit, DuckDB, GitHub Actions, and Render.com**.
 This project fetches, stores, and visualizes real-time weather data for **Manila**.